 If you are coming in the summer, light cardigans are an ideal item of clothing.
 Pack a neutral colored cardigan with some sleeves that you can throw on over tank tops.
 Pack a heavier cardigan for the winter months for stylish warmth!

-Guidelines for Tops for Men
+Guidelines for Tourists: Men

 Cultural Guidelines: Moroccan men do dress a little sharper than Westerners tend to.
 T-shirts are fine, but you might feel as if you fit in a little better if you are wearing a polo or a button up shirt.
 Moroccan men rarely wear sleeveless shirts.